derRiesenOtter/bachelor/docs/thesis/introduction.typ

 current token and the keys of all tokens.
 These scores are passed through a SoftMax function to normalize them into probabilities, determining how much each token should contribute to the current one.
-This process is done multiple times in parallel with different sets of weights — a technique known as Multi-Head Attention.
+This process is done multiple times in parallel with different sets of weights, a technique known as Multi-Head Attention.
 The outputs from all heads are concatenated and projected back into the model's dimension.
-The result is then added back to the original input using a residual connection.
+The result is then added back to the original input. @vaswani_attention_2017

-After attention, the output passes through a feed-forward neural network (also called an MLP or multilayer perceptron), which consists of two linear layers with a non-linearity in between.
+After attention, the output passes through a feed-forward neural network, which consists of two linear layers with a non-linearity in between.
 This step is applied to each position separately and identically.
-Again, a residual connection is used, and layer normalization is applied before or after each sub-block, depending on the implementation, to stabilize training and improve performance.
+Again, a residual connection is used, and layer normalization is applied before or after each sub-block, depending on the implementation, to stabilize training and improve performance. @vaswani_attention_2017

 In the decoder, Masked Multi-Head Attention is used instead of regular self-attention.
 This ensures that each token can only attend to earlier